-Amount: \$50,000

-Format: Standby, irrevocable letter of credit (see Appendix E for form)

-Due At: RFP response submission deadline

-Conditions: If a Respondent's response is not selected, the letter of credit shall be returned to the

-Respondent.
-If a Respondent's response is selected, the letter of credit will be considered a non-refundable deposit, only to be returned as determined by the terms of the Disposition
+Amount: Format: Due At: Conditions: \$50,000 per parcel Standby, irrevocable letter of credit (see Appendix E for form) RFP response submission deadline If a Respondent's response is not selected, the letter of credit shall be returned to the Respondent.
+If a Respondent's response is selected, the letter of credit will be considered a non-refundable deposit, only to be returned as determined by the terms of the Disposition Agreement.

-Agreement.